hasansafwan/docu_hub/README.md

     # ... rest of the method
 ```

-### Customizing the Web Interface
+### Customizing the Chainlit Interface

-You can customize the Chainlit interface by modifying the callback handler in `rag_agent_system.py` or by creating a `chainlit.md` file for custom welcome messages and documentation.
+The system includes built-in step tracking with emojis:

+- 📋 Analyzing Query Type
+- 🔍 Determining Collection
+- 📚 Retrieving Documents
+- 💭 Generating Response
+- 📑 Generating Table of Contents
+- ✨ Formatting Table of Contents

+You can customize these in the `create_step` function in `rag_agent_system.py`.

 ## 📊 Workflow Visualization

-The system can generate a visual representation of the workflow:
+Generate a visual representation of the workflow:

 ```python
 rag_system.draw_graph_diagram()  # Generates workflow.png